-Students will explore the techniques of effective storytelling in film and video through analysis of film transitions, shot types and angles, montage, mise en scene, blocking, and camera movement.
-Attention will be paid to special needs of animation, such as creating the role of the camera and cutting, in hand drawn or all digital film.
-A history of film discovery will be explored.
-(DA)

-Prerequisite: ENG 22 or ENG 24 or equivalent, with a grade of C or better, or consent of instructor.
+Students will discover the techniques of effective storytelling in film and video through analysis of film transitions, shot types and angles, montage, mise-en-scène, blocking, and camera movement.
+Story structure, character construction and development, will be examined.
+A history of film will also be explored.
+(DA) Prerequisite: ENG 22 or ENG 24 or equivalent, with a grade of C or better, or equivalent or consent of instructor.